Adelaide Festival

 your expert tour leader

-Assoc.
-Prof. Kate Foy holds a BA and an MLitt from the University of New England (NSW), and a PhD from the University of Hawaii at Manoa.
+Kate holds a BA and an MLitt from the University of New England (NSW), and a PhD from the University of Hawaii at Manoa.
 Her PhD studies focussed on world theatre history, whilst her final dissertation was a cultural history on aspects of colonial and post-federation developments in Australian theatre.
 In addition to her extensive professional profile as an actor (Kate Wilson), she also has a considerable production biography in Australian university theatre (UNE; USQ; GU).

 Read full bio >

-tour itinerary
+tour ITINERARY

 Adelaide (8 nights)